bensiegler/ml_library_implementation/README.md

 # python_ml
 This a barebones implementation of machine learning concepts.
-It includes concepts such as:
+It includes & assists with concepts such as:
   - linear activation
   - logistic activation
   - relu activation